A Context for Manifold Calculus: Some Results on -Categories

 \begin{proof} Recall that for an $\infty$-category $\cal X$, the \textit{twisted arrow construction} produces a left fibration $\Tw\pr{\cal X}\to\cal X$ classifying the hom-functor $\cal X\pr{-,-}:\cal X^{\op}\times\cal X\to\cal S$ \cite[\href{https://kerodon.net/tag/03JF}{Tag 03JF}]{kerodon}.
 According to \cite[Theorem 4.4]{AS23}, the square is homotopy cartesian.
 We now observe that $\Tw\pr{\Delta^{1}}$ is the poset $00\to01\ot11$, i.e., a walking cospan.
 Consequently, the claim follows from the following assertion: \begin{itemize} \item [($\ast$)]Let $p:\cal E\to\cal B$ be a left fibration classified by a functor $f:\cal B\to\cal S$, and let $\cal X$ be an $\infty$-category.
 The left fibration $\Fun\pr{\cal X,p}$ is classified by the composite $\Fun\pr{\cal X,\cal B}\xrightarrow{\Fun\pr{\cal X,f}}\Fun\pr{\cal X,\cal S}\xrightarrow{\lim}\cal S$. \end{itemize}

 To prove ($\ast$), it suffices to consider the case where $p=p_{\univ}:\cal S_{\ast}\to\cal S$ is the universal left fibration.
 In this case, consider the following diagram The left-hand square commutes up to natural equivalence because $p_{\univ}$ preserves limits.
 Combining this with the fact that the right Kan extension functors are fully faithful \cite[Proposition 4.3.2.15]{HTT}, we find that the left-hand square is a pullback square of possibly large $\infty$-categories.
 Also, since the inclusion $\{\infty\}\hookrightarrow\cal X^{\lcone}$ is left anodyne and $p_{\univ}$ is a left fibration, \cite[Corollary 2.1.2.7]{HTT} implies that the right-hand square is also a pullback.
-The proof is now complete, as the bottom horizontal composite is nothing but the limit functor. \end{proof} \begin{cor} Let $\cal C$ be an $\infty$-category.
-For each object $X\in\cal C$, there is a pullback square in $\cal S$, natural in $\pr{a:A\to X,b:B\to X}\in\pr{\cal C_{/X}}^{\op}\times\cal C_{/X}$. \end{cor}
+The proof is now complete, as the bottom horizontal composite is nothing but the limit functor. \end{proof}